A focused Meta-only engagement for a brand-new lash brand with a real product, a real story, and a niche no major lash brand owns yet.

 Performance breakdown, key metrics, optimizations we made, changes coming next, and an embedded video walkthrough where I talk you through the week.
 You open one link, get the full picture, no calls required.

-Slack or DM anytime for anything urgent.
+Personal text message group chat anytime for anything urgent.
 The reporting page is the running record.

 I'm a Meta operator, not a CRO firm.
 But when something is bleeding our ad spend, I tell you fast.